souravmishra-msft/B2C-MSAL-Node-WebApp/README.md

 ## Scenario

-This sample shows how to build a NodeJS Express Web app that uses [MSAL-Node](https://www.npmjs.com/package/@azure/msal-node) to implement OpenID Connect to sign in users in **Azure AD B2C** using the embedded sign-in experience.
+This sample shows how to build a NodeJS Express Web app that uses [MSAL-Node](https://www.npmjs.com/package/@azure/msal-node) to implement OpenID Connect to sign in users in **Azure AD B2C**.
 It assumes you have some familiarity with **Azure AD B2C**.
 If you'd like to learn all that B2C has to offer, start with our documentation at [https://aka.ms/aadb2c](https://aka.ms/aadb2c).

-Try out the working sample: [B2C-MSAL App](https://app3.thegamesstore.in/)

 This sample demonstrates a [confidential client application](../../../lib/msal-node/docs/initialize-confidential-client-application.md) registered on Azure AD B2C.
 It uses: